secretstartups/handbook/support/workflows/importing_projects.html.md

 ### Users Mapped

-If the customer requires that all issues, merge requests, and commits be mapped to the appropriate users in their organization, use the `GitLab.com::Import::Offer Import (Users Mapped)` Zendesk macro and then follow the next sections in sequence.
+If the customer requires that all issues, merge requests, and commits be mapped to the appropriate users in their organization, use the [`Support::SaaS::Import::Offer Import (Users Mapped)`](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+360043607339) Zendesk macro and then follow the next sections in sequence.

 #### 1. Create Admin Account Access Request